muigaiunaka/coding-interview-prep/reading/system_design_interview.md

 decentralized failure detection method whicg has nodes with id and heartbeat counters, if heartbeat not increased for a node, consider it offline

 ## chapter 7 design a unique id generator in distributed systems
+twitter snowflake - scalable in a distributed environment uuid multi master replica ticket server

+## chapter 8 design a url shortenere

+clarifying questions
+- can you give an example of how this works?
+- what is traffic volume?
+- length of output?
+- char restrictions?
+- can urls be deleted / updated?

+requirements
+- shorten url
+- redirect to long url
+- high availability, scalability, fault tolerance

+API - REST
+POST api/v1/data/shorten
+takes in longUrl
+returns shortURL

+GET api/v1/shortUrl
+return long url for http redirection, 301 redirect code

+301 permanent redirect better for reduced server loads 302 temporary, better for analytics

+deep dives
+data model
+hash function
+url shortening
+url redirecting

+detail data flow and conditions for API responses

+## chapter 9 design a web crawler

+used by search engines to discover new or updayed content on the web

+used for:
+- search engine indexing
+- web archiving
+- web mining
+- web monitoring

+clarify:
+what is the purpose of the crawler? any of the used for above? how many pages does it collect per month? what content type is included? http only or pdf and more need to store html pages? how do we handle oages with duicate content?

+requirements
+scalability for handling billions of pages in parallel robust in handling bad html, unresponsive pages, crashes, bad links do not overload other pages with requests extensible to handle other types with minimal changes

+HLD
+seed urls -> url frontier -> HTML downloader DNS resolver , content parser  -> Content Seen? either check Comtent DB or link extractor to url filter to url seen? to url storage or back to url frontier